0cjs/_sastack/README.md

 the initial download and build of the dependencies takes more than the half-hour time limit provided by their build container.

-In some circumstances you'd just use stack's ["Docker integration"], but that doesn't work when you're already in a Docker container.
+In some circumstances you'd just use Stack's ["Docker integration"], but that doesn't work when you're already in a Docker container.

-This repo is intended to provide: the `stack` binary and pre-installed GHC plus pre-built packages for a particular stack resolver (e.g.
+This repo is intended to help you build a Stack environment for a particular application, package it so it can be uploaded to a service suitable for hosting large files, and download it in your build container to pre-load Stack's build cache so your build in that container is faster.
+After the first build you may want to use your build provider's caching mechanism from that point on; this can also help with that.

-`lts-12.26`) and application.
-With this you can make this repo a [Git submodule] and, with a little bit of configuration (basically, setting [`$STACK_ROOT`] and possibly adding this repo's `.local/bin/` to `$PATH`) greatly reduce the amount of build work the build container needs to do.
+The main trick used here is to set [`$STACK_ROOT`] to an appropriate location for the build provider (ideally one that it will cache) and, if that location is empty, download and install the pre-built Stack build cache there.

 Stack Versions